How to prepare for an abdomen and pelvis MRI scan, and what to expect

-To prepare for your ultrasound, you’ll be asked to remove or reposition any clothing or jewelry that covers the parts of your body being examined.
-The sonographer will apply gel to your skin, which helps the sound waves travel through your skin and into your body.
+What happens during an ultrasound: First, a sonographer will apply a water-based gel to your skin, which helps the sound waves travel through your skin and into your body.
 Then, the sonographer will move a small, handheld device over your skin.
-This device, called a transducer, sends sound waves into your body, then catches the waves as they bounce back.
+This device, called a transducer, sends sound waves into your body and then catches the waves as they bounce back.
 This data is sent to a computer, which turns the sound waves into images.

 Getting ready for an ultrasound is pretty simple.
 Here’s what you can do: